 While some out-of-staters may dismiss the Big Smoky Valley as just another “sea of sagebrush”, veteran hot springs enthusiasts—or super-soakers, as we like to call ‘em— will know that buried in these foothills is one of the most reliable hot spring soaks in Nevada.
 Here, visitors and locals alike have flocked to Spencer Hot Springs, and has become more popular in recent years due to one little factor: its reliability.
 Of all the natural hot springs found throughout Nevada, Spencer Hot Springs always seems to be perfect no matter what time year you hit it.

-Many Native Americans residing in the area thousands of years ago likely took advantage of these lush springs, seemingly around every bend.
-While hot springs are common in the area, Spencer’s is a cluster of natural springs on public land.
-While the land is open to the public, some hot spring aficionados have made small yet significant improvements to the area throughout the years, majorly intensifying your enjoyment at the springs.
+Many American Indians residing in the area thousands of years ago likely took advantage of these lush springs, which seem to be quite prominent throughout the region.
+While hot springs are common in the area, Spencer’s is a cluster of natural springs on public land, managed by the Bureau of Land Management.
+While the land is open to the public and accessible for all, some hot spring stewards have made small yet significant improvements to the area throughout the years, majorly intensifying your enjoyment at the springs.